opentable/menu-code-test-react/README.md

 OpenTable Front-End Test
 ========================

 Thanks for taking the time to complete our front-end test.
-You should spend no more than 2 hours on this application.
+Please spend no more than 2-2½ hours on this application.
 Please reach out to us if you have any questions about the test.

 ## The task